Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 # Storage conditions

-The last question to be answered for decribing the biocatalyst is how it has been stored until it was used in the reaction.
+Describing the biocatalyst involves specifying its storage conditions before use in the reaction.

 <details> <Summary>Storage conditions</Summary>